Rahilsamnani27/ai-data-center-water-risk-pipeline/README.md

 - [Data Sources](#data-sources)

 ---
 ## Overview

 AI data centers consume enormous volumes of water for cooling.
 While carbon footprint tracking for AI infrastructure is becoming common, water stress is rarely monitored at the same resolution.
 This project is a working prototype of that monitoring pattern: it tracks real water flow near a curated set of major US AI data center sites and flags which ones sit near water sources currently running below their 30-day average.

 This is a **data engineering portfolio project** — the goal is to demonstrate the full pipeline lifecycle (ingestion → storage → transformation → testing → orchestration), not to deliver a production-grade water risk product.
-See [Limitations](#limitations-and-next-steps) for an honest scope discussion.

 ---
 ## Architecture

 ```
 Data Source              Ingestion            Storage              Transform            Orchestration         Output
 ┌──────────────┐    ┌────────────────┐   ┌────────────────┐   ┌────────────────┐   ┌────────────────┐   ┌──────────────┐
 │ USGS Water   │    │                │   │                │   │                │   │                │   │              │
 │ Services API │───>│  Python +      │──>│  Amazon S3     │──>│  Postgres      │──>│  dbt models   │   │  Streamlit   │
 │ (live +      │    │  boto3         │   │  (raw JSON)    │   │  (Docker)      │   │  + tests       │──>│  Dashboard   │
 │ 30-day       │    │                │   │                │   │                │   │                │   │              │
 │ historical)  │    └────────────────┘   └────────────────┘   └────────────────┘   └────────────────┘   └──────────────┘